COMMON HURDLES!

 Does your showroom stock everything on offer?

-No, we have over 400 items of furniture and many accessories available, which would need a huge warehouse to accommodate and attract high overheads which would push up prices.
-At our showroom, we have thought very carefully about how we can show a good varied cross section of styles, in all three ranges, in both oak and fruitwoods, with sample pieces showing all the ageing and colour options.
+No, we have around 500 items of furniture and many accessories available, which would need a huge warehouse to accommodate and this would attract high overheads which would push up prices.
+At our 1,000 sq.ft. showroom, we have thought very carefully about how we can show a good varied cross section of styles, in all three ranges, with sample pieces showing all the ageing and colour options.

 Does your upholstery comply with fire regulations?

 Yes.
-Our upholsterers incorporate a barrier cloth under the top fabric so, for normal domestic use, the top fabric doesn't have to be FR rated.
+If we are supplying the fabric, we will check that it's FR rated and, if not, will arrange for treatment to ensure it is.
+Some fabrics can't be FR treated, so our upholsterers incorporate a barrier cloth under the top fabric for normal domestic use.
 Our upholsterers will also fix a compliance label to BS5852 Parts 1&2.
 Stricter rules apply to upholstered furniture used in public places, so we would need to be informed beforehand, if this is where the furniture is to be used.

 ACCESSORIES